eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_executor_timers.rst

   // Destroy executor
   rclc_executor_fini(&executor);

-This will deallocate used memory and make the executor invalid.
+This will free used memory and make the executor invalid.